jmdodd/shadow-screen-options/readme.txt

 === Shadow Screen Options ===
 Contributors: jmdodd
-Tags: screen options, meta boxes, multisite
-Requires at least: 3.1.4
+Tags: screen options, meta boxes, multisite, network Requires at least: 3.1.4
-Tested up to: 3.2.1
+Tested up to: 3.3.2
-Stable tag: 0.2
+Stable tag: 0.3

 Create a shadow system of blog-specific screen layout options in a multisite environment.

 == Description ==

 Shadow Screen Options is used in a multisite environment to allow blog-specific screen layout options for users.
 Blogs on which it is not active will share user-set preferences (the default WordPress behavior).

 This is most useful in situations where users have several blogs, and have different sets of plugins active on each blog.

 == Installation ==

-1. Upload the directory `shadow-screen-options` and its contents to the `/wp-content/plugins/` directory.
+1. Upload the `shadow-screen-options` folder and its contents your `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the "Shadow Screen Options" plugin in your WordPress Plugins administration interface as needed for individual blogs, or Network Activate.

 == Changelog ==

+= 0.3 =
+* General cleanup to object-oriented code.
+* Fix PHP notice on undefined offset: 0.
+* WordPress version bump.

 = 0.2 =
 * Replace regex with string operations.